The student financial

 Withdrawals, Refunds and Repayments

 The law specifies how BCCC must determine the amount of Title IV program assistance that you earn if you withdraw from school.
-The Title IV programs that are covered by this law are: Federal Pell Grants, Federal Direct Student and Parental Loans, and Federal Supplemental Educational Opportunity Grants (FSEOGs).
+The Title IV programs that are covered by this law are: Federal Pell Grants, and Federal Supplemental Educational Opportunity Grants (FSEOGs).

 When you withdraw during a period of enrollment, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or the College or your parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the College and/or you.